SlideMeister . . . .

 Ever see that video with the concert violin player in the subway?
 Sure you did.
 The guy was dressed in jeans and a baseball cap and played every bit as skillfully as his best performance at Carnegie Hall, yet no one gave him a thought; walked right by him actually.
 It's all about perception here.
 Turns out, we as a species are way too impressed by what others think and don't know something is good until such a time when someone tells us so.
 Sad, ain't it?

 Film critics: Siskel and Ebert (or whoever they are this week) would say a movie was good, when it actually pegged the suckometer and vice versa.
 It's sad when society blindly grants someone the title of "critic" and allows that person to effectively end someone's career with a single review.
-It's even sadder when the artist or whover, believes what the critic said.
+It's even sadder when the artist or whoever, believes what the critic said.
 Again, it's what we allow to be that ultimately is.

 Make a Joyful Noise!